National

 Although following the Kannavape case The European Court of Justice ruled that cannabidiol (CBD) extracted from the cannabis plant should not be considered a drug under the Single Convention (ECJ C-663/18), in Portugal national legislation prevails.

-But actually, there are several products on the market containing CBD.
-It is easy to find them in pharmacies, some classified as food supplements and others as cosmetics.
-For example, the ointments for relieving muscle pain Fisiocrem Cannabis or Bliss CBD, are registered as cosmetic products (with VAT 23%), and their authorization is the responsibility of Infarmed.
-Both mention “Cannabidiol Extract (pure CBD)” in their composition and none of the packages indicate what type of CBD they contain, nor the percentage of this cannabinoid.
+However, there are indeed several products on the market containing CBD.
+They are easy to find in pharmacies, some classified as food supplements and others as cosmetics.
+For example, the muscle pain relief ointments Fisiocrem Cannabis or Bliss CBD are registered as cosmetic products (with 23% VAT), and their authorization is the responsibility of Infarmed (the Portuguese National Authority of Medicines and Health Products).
+Both mention "Cannabidiol Extract (pure CBD)" in their composition, and neither packaging indicates the type of CBD they contain (whether it is from hemp or medicinal cannabis), nor the percentage of this cannabinoid.

 And on the website Portuguese Pharmacies, Fisiocrem Cannabis, for example, appears with the following Description: “Fisiocrem Cannabis is a cream with cannabidiol, hemp seed oil [sic], arnica, St. John's wort and vanilla extract.
 It stimulates skin microcirculation and generates a heat effect, enhancing the action of active constituents.”